Jackie Bradley Jr. Player Props: Royals vs. Nationals

-On Friday, Jackie Bradley Jr. (.061 batting average in his past 10 games, with a home run and two RBI) and the Kansas City Royals face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Jackie Bradley Jr. (hitting .061 in his past 10 games, with a home run and two RBI), battle starting pitcher MacKenzie Gore and the Washington Nationals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Jackie Bradley Jr. Game Info & Props vs. the Nationals